wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/office-add-ins-word/includes/3-exercise-text-formatting.md

     > [!NOTE]
     >
-    > - The first part of this code determines whether the user's version of Word supports a version of Word.js that includes all the APIs that are used in all stages of this tutorial.
-In a production add-in, use the body of the conditional block to hide or disable the UI that would call unsupported APIs.
-This will enable the user to still use the parts of the add-in that are supported by their version of Word.
+    > - The first part of this code determines whether the user's version of Word supports a version of Word.js that includes all the APIs used in this tutorial.
+In a production add-in, use the body of the conditional block to hide or disable the UI that calls unsupported APIs.
+This will enable the user to use the parts of the add-in that are supported by their version of Word.
     > - The second part of this code adds an event handler for the `insert-paragraph` button.

 1. Add the following function to the end of the file: